 When thinking of beaches in Florida, the first beach that would usually come to mind is South Beach in Miami.
 However, this is not the top rated beach in America.
-Siesta Beach (Approximately 1 hour from Tampa) holds this coveted position and depending on what you are looking for, might be the right beach for you on your next vacation.
+Siesta Key Beach (approximately 1 hour from Tampa) holds this coveted position and depending on what you are looking for, might be the right beach for you on your next vacation.
 Siesta Beach is a very family-friendly beach due to its flat water with little to no waves.
 Many people on the beach can be seen bringing floaties (adult and children alike) to relax while gently bobbing up & down in the water.
 Despite it being a family-friendly beach, it is also common for young locals to bring an cooler, beach chairs & to pitch a beach tent while relaxing for the day.
 While it doesn’t boast the same crystal clear blue water & rolling waves as South Beach does, it does hold the #1 spot in my mind for the whitest sand I have ever seen.
 The area surrounding Siesta Beach is also very upmarket and is home to some of Florida’s nicest beach vacation homes.

 2. Search for the Floridian Manatees

-When thinking of Florida, going on an airboat ride in the Everglades and seeing alligators might come to mind but have you thought about seeing the Floridian Manatees?
-You can actually snorkel or kayak and get up close & personal with these graceful creatures at many of Florida’s natural springs.
+When thinking of Florida, going on an airboat ride in the Everglades National Park and seeing alligators might come to mind but have you thought about seeing the Floridian Manatees?
+You can actually snorkel or kayak and get up close & personal with these graceful creatures one of the many natural springs in Florida.
 If you are interested in seeing the Manatees, the best time of year for viewing is winter when they migrate to the hot springs for warmer water.
 If you are up for camping, the Chassahowitzka River Campground is a great choice for manatee viewing as they offer really nice wilderness camp sites, a couple hundred metres away from the Chassahowitzka River.
 Here you can kayak up to the Seven Sisters Spring where you can see manatees face to face.
 Many people bring their own kayaks and snorkel gear however, it is also available for rent at the Chassahowitzka River Campground store.
 If you alternatively would prefer to view the creatures from the sidelines you can always visit the Manatee Viewing Centre in Tampa near the power plant at Apollo Beach.
 The Manatee Viewing Centre is open from November 1 through April 15 each year and the best part about it is that it is 100% free!